kalyanbhetwal/kalyanbhetwal.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I'm a Master's student in  <a href="https://www.boisestate.edu/coen-cs/people/faculty/catherine-olschanowsky/" target="_blank">Catherine Olschanowsky's</a> group at Boise State University, working on developing compilers for high performacne computing.
+I'm a Master's student in  <a href="https://www.boisestate.edu/coen-cs/people/faculty/catherine-olschanowsky/" target="_blank">Catherine Olschanowsky's</a> group at Boise State University, working on developing compilers for High-Performance Computing (HPC).